django/deps/accepted/0010-new-governance.rst

-  direction of Django is any member of that venue whose participation privileges have not been revoked, either by moderators of that venue, by the operator of the venue if operated by a third-party service or administrator, or by the Code of Coduct committee of the DSF.
+  direction of Django is any member of that venue whose participation privileges have not been revoked, either by moderators of that venue, by the operator of the venue if operated by a third-party service or administrator, or by the Code of Conduct committee of the DSF.

 Specification